Skip to main content

 How To Choose The Right Input

-As a rule, use a direct IIIF manifest URL when you already have one, use provider record URLs when the provider is URL-driven, use shelfmarks or compound manuscript identifiers when the corpus is manuscript-centric, and reserve free-text search for providers that behave well in discovery-first mode.
+As a rule, use a direct IIIF manifest URL when you already have one, use provider record URLs when the provider is URL-driven, use shelfmarks or compound identifiers when the corpus is catalog-centric, and reserve free-text search for providers that behave well in discovery-first mode.
 When a provider is known to be inconsistent from the product UI, switch to browser-assisted search early instead of forcing a weak path.

 That is the practical way to avoid frustration across heterogeneous libraries.